Dasfaust/viper/README.md

 # Viper
-Viper is a light-weight multiplayer game back-end.
-Currently for use with 3rd party game engines.
+Viper is a light-weight multiplayer open-world game engine.